 Credit: Portrait of Ulysses S. Grant by Emanuel Gottlieb Leutze

-Thanks for supporting THE HISTORY CHEF!
-To pre-order my new book click here!
+Thanks for stopping by THE HISTORY CHEF!
+For an excerpt of my new book from Simon & Schuster click here!